 You can customize the colors, the objects, the speed in which the animations play, and much more.
 It even works on multiple monitors, so you could have a wallpaper that has an animation that runs across all of your screens, making for a striking effect.

 Our pick of the best Windows 10 themes

 The Simplify theme flattens the user interface but gives it a warm gradient that makes it looks like a modernized theme of Windows XP.
 Everything looks tidier and very clean when browsing File Explorer, while everything in this theme is optimized for 4K displays.
 The theme does cost $2.99 (about £2 / AUS$4), but you gain a very sophisticated theme with a deep color-scheme for your PC.

-Want to have the look of Apple’s operating system without owning a Mac?
+Want to have the appearance of Apple’s operating system without owning a Mac?
 Here’s the best of both worlds for you.
-This macOS theme transforms your entire Windows 10 theme into the latest macOS Big Sur release, with icons, wallpapers, and even a dock where you can drag and drop application shortcuts into it, ready to go.
+This macOS theme transforms your entire Windows 10 theme into the latest macOS release, with icons, wallpapers, and even a dock where you can drag and drop application shortcuts into it, ready to go.
 It’s very easy to install while transforming your PC into an iMac.

 Back in 2003, Microsoft was working on the Windows XP successor codenamed Longhorn, with concept art that showcased how it was going to redefine the user interface.
 While it didn’t work out, this theme looks as close as how that vision was, with hues of dark blue and green across the theme as a great contrast to give the user interface sophistication.